 Upcoming maintenance releases announced on the sqlite-users and sqlite-dev mailing lists about two weeks prior to the anticipated release.
 Approximately one week prior to release, the lead developer declares "pencils down" after which only bug-fix check-ins are allowed on trunk.
 A new release checklist is created and updated as needed.
 As items of the checklist are verified, they are checked off and turn green.
 The release occurs when all elements of the checklist are green.
 That process normally takes about a week.

 Occasionally, a serious problem is found and a small "patch" release must be made against a regular maintenance release.
-Patch are distinct from maintenance releases in that the number of lines of code changed from the previous release is very small.
+Patches are distinct from maintenance releases in that the number of lines of code changed from the previous release is small.
 Every effort is made to avoid patch releases by making sure that maintenance releases are bug free.

 Patch releases may or may not have a release checklist, depending on the issue.
 This is a judgement call by the project leader.